 - Diarrhoea (8%)

-Numbers are based on Law et al’s Scientific Statement for the American Heart Association in 2021.
+Numbers are based on Law et al.’s Scientific Statement for the American Heart Association in 2021.

 So, whilst cardiac-sounding complaints like chest pain and palpitations should set your Spidey-sense tingling, we need to be aware that teens, who have been recently vaccinated, may well present with the very vague complaint of fatigue.
-If you can find me a teenager who does not complain of fatigue then we could probably publish a case report.
+If you can find me a teenager who does not complain of fatigue, then we could probably publish a case report.
 Every piece of information needs to be taken in context.

 Physical examination findings

-We’ve taken our history and now want to move on to the next step – examination.
+We’ve taken our history and want to move on to the next step – the examination.
 Are there any examination findings that increase the likelihood of pericarditis being the diagnosis?
 Once again, the majority of signs are incredibly non-specific.

 - Tachypnoea (52-60%)